No cheese on your main course

 While in the UK, you might go into a ‘greasy spoon’ café and get a mug of tea with your fried breakfast, and in America a coffee with your apple pie at the diner is par for the course – but in Italy it’s not the done thing.
 At all.
 Order them at the end!

-Tea drinkers be warned: whenever you order a tea in Italy, it's going to be served with lemon and not milk.
-Italians generally find the British fixation with milky tea bizarre.
+Tea drinkers be warned: whenever you order a tea in Italy, it may be served with lemon, but not milk.
+Italians – like most Europeans – generally find the British fixation with milky tea bizarre.

 No walking and eating